MSABuschmann/sledgehamr/README.md

 For a detailed description of the code please consult the accompanying paper: https://arxiv.org/abs/23xx.xxxxx

-For questions, comments, or bug reports please use the GitHub issues feature, or contact the author:
+For questions, comments, or bug reports please use the GitHub issues feature, or contact me via email: m.s.a.buschmann@uva.nl
-Malte Buschmann (m.s.a.buschmann@uva.nl)

 ## Installation